MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/supported-devices/oculus-quest-mrtk.md

 ## Setting up the Oculus Integration Unity package to enable handtracking

 1. Download and import [Oculus Integration](https://assetstore.unity.com/packages/tools/integration/oculus-integration-82022) from the Unity Asset Store.
-The latest version tested to work is 35.0.0.
-Older versions can be found from this [archive](https://developer.oculus.com/downloads/package/unity-integration-archive/).
+The latest version tested to work is 39.0.0.
+Prior versions will not work due to change made to the Oculus API.
+Other versions can be found from this [archive](https://developer.oculus.com/downloads/package/unity-integration-archive/).

 1. Navigate to Mixed Reality Toolkit > Utilities > Oculus > Integrate Oculus Integration Unity Modules.
 Doing this will update the asmdefs with definitions and references needed for the relevant Oculus Quest code to function.
 It will also update the csc file to filter out the obsolete warnings produced by the Oculus Integration assets.
 The MRTK repo contains a csc file that converts warnings to errors, this conversion halts the MRTK-Quest configuration process.